McShane-type identities for quasifuchsian representations of nonorientable surfaces: Identities for quasifuchsian representations

 \section{Identities for quasifuchsian representations}

-We now prove our McShane identity for quasifuchsian representations (Theorem~\ref{thm:mcshane}) of non-orientable surface groups by first showing that the series constituting one of the sides of our McShane identity yields a holomorphic function, and then invoking a version of the identity theorem (see, for example, Proposition~6.5 of \cite{loustau}) for holomorphic functions on complex manifolds to assert that the identity holds over the entire quasifuchsian character variety.
-The first step involves showing that this series is uniformly and absolutely convergent over compact sets on the character variety.
+We begin by proving the McShane identity for quasifuchsian representations of nonorientable surface groups by first showing that the series constituting one of the sides of our McShane identity yields a holomorphic function, and then invoking a version of the identity theorem for holomorphic functions on complex manifolds to assert that the identity holds over the entire quasifuchsian character variety.